sasloz/starting_golang/Resources/README.md

-# Here're some fine resources to learn and master Go
+# Here are some fine resources to learn and master Go

 [Book list](book_list.md)